Do the conveyancing solicitors listed on your site carry out conveyancing in Haslington by way of an attended exchange?

 The Council of Mortgage Lenders’ handbook instructs solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you might be impacted by that.
 How practical a view lenders take of it, depend on the mortgage company as this clause principally exists to capture subsales or the flipping of properties.

-Yorkshire BS have agreed my home loan in principle, my bid on a flat in Haslington has been agreed to, what happens next?
+Principality have agreed my mortgage in principle, my bid on a flat in Haslington has been accepted, what are the next steps?

-The estate agent will wish to know who your solicitors are (ensure that the lawyers are on the bank’s approved list).
-Contact Yorkshire BS or the financial adviser and finalise any appropriate documentation.
-Yorkshire BS will instruct a valuer who will get in contact with the estate agent or vendor to arrange a time for the valuation to happen.
-Once carried out (assuming no problems) it takes approximately ten days to receive the mortgage offer.
-Yorkshire BS will send the offer to you and your conveyancing practitioners.
-The transaction will then take it’s course according the nature and complexity of the conveyancing in Haslington.
+Your estate agent will wish to be advised as to your lawyer's details (ensure that the conveyancing practitioners are on the bank’s panel).
+Contact Principality or the financial adviser and finalise any relevant paperwork.
+Principality will instruct a valuer who will get in contact with the estate agent or owners to arrange an appointment.
+Once conducted (assuming no problems) it takes approximately a week to receive the mortgage offer.
+Principality will send the offer to you and your solicitors.
+The legal work will then take it’s course according the nature and complexity of the conveyancing in Haslington.

 The deeds to my house are lost.
 The conveyancers who conducted the conveyancing in Haslington 4 years ago no longer exist.
 Will I be able to sell the house?